Efficient Human-in-the-Loop Active Learning: A Novel Framework for Data Labeling in AI Systems: Methodology

-The last problem of the frame is determining the appropriate distance metric.
-While the Euclidean distance or the Mahalanobis distance are viable options, they are unsupervised.
-That is, they do not leverage any information provided by the labels.
-Introducing a supervised distance metric is crucial since the input space may not provide a suitable metric, especially in the field of image data.
-For a wide range of probabilistic models, the probability is generated by a ``softmax" operation,
+The final component of the framework is to determine an appropriate distance metric.
+While Euclidean and Mahalanobis distances are viable options, they are unsupervised and sensitive to high dimensionality.
+Introducing a supervised distance metric is essential, as the input space may not yield a meaningful notion of distance, particularly in the context of image data.
+For a broad class of probabilistic models, the predicted probabilities are generated through an activation function $\sigma$,